centralstatz/readmit/README.md

 ## The Problems

-The issues in doing this flawlessly are multi-factorial, but we’ll list a few that we see relevant to this package:
+The issues in doing this flawlessly are multi-factorial, but we’ll list a few that we see relevant to (and motivators for) this package:

 - **Reporting lineage**: It is often difficult to have seamless line of sight and reconcile hospital-wide metrics (e.g., overall readmission